If you want to run an Intramural Open to capitalize on the excitement of the CrossFit Open, we’ll tell you exactly how to do it.

 - Increased interest in supplements is common before competitions.
 The best advice is to avoid experimenting with new products right before events.
 Instead, book a consultation with a nutrition coach to ensure you aren’t led astray by salespeople at supplement stores.
 If you want to experiment with supplements, you should do so in regular training, never on “game day.”

 - Nearly everyone will see better performance by improving the quality of food that consistently goes into the body.
 Quality in = quality out.
 Good food does so much more than some “magical” pre-workout supplement.

 - Alcohol interferes with the body’s ability to make and store muscle glycogen, which is a very important energy source during high-intensity, short-duration workouts.
 It’s best to avoid alcohol the night or two before a big and important workout (sorry, folks!).

 Group Nutrition Kickstart: Another idea is to run a group nutrition kickstart program in parallel with the Open.
-Within the Two-Brain Roadmap, Two-Brain Coaching and NutritionRx have provided a downloadable Four-Week Healthy Habits Nutrition Challenge.
-(Two-Brain clients can find it in Nutrition Coaching 3 on the Roadmap.)
+Within the Two-Brain Growth ToolKit, Two-Brain Coaching and NutritionRx have provided a downloadable Four-Week Healthy Habits Nutrition Challenge.
+(Two-Brain clients can find it in Nutrition Coaching 3 on the Growth ToolKit.)
 The tracking sheet can be printed in color so clients can use a pen, or you can deliver the challenge through a smartphone habit tracker such as Coach Catalyst or TrueCoach.

 Retail & Registration